With the rise of walking football, it is no longer a young manâs game.

 It is no surprise that a game that grew up sporadically had almost as many variations as there were teams playing it.
 However, they all shared one common rule: that running is strictly prohibited (in other words, players must always have at least one foot on the ground).
 Other rules differed from game-to-game and club-to-club.

 For example, there was the issue of contact or no contact, with some opting for a non-tackling version.
-There was also the question (one that is very much evident in normal 5-a-side) of whether the ball may go over head height.
-Age is still a big part of the fundamentals of the sport; age categories start at 50, and players are able to play in teams made up of younger players, but not the other way around.
+There was also the question of whether the ball may go over head height.
+Age is still a big part of the fundamentals of the sport; age categories start at 50.
+Players are able to play in teams made up of younger players, but not the other way around.

 The Game Today